score-p/scorep_libwrap_examples/qt5/qtgui-and-qtwidgets/wrapper/README.md

 You can find out whether user library wrapping is enabled in the configure summary or via `scorep-info config-summary` in Section "Score-P (libwrap)".

-There exist two ways to to wrap calls to the to-be-wrapped (or target-) library.
+There exist two ways to wrap calls to the to-be-wrapped (or target-) library.
 The main difference lies in when the actual wrapping takes place - at linktime or runtime.
 While they are in essence the same, they differ in which function calls can be intercepted.
 Specifically:

-  - linktime: Wraps only calls originating from object files that are part of the linker command lines.
+  - linktime: Wraps calls originating from object files that are part of the linker command line.
+In addition, calls originating from static libraries are wrapped as well.
               The actual technique used is the `-wrap` linker flag.

   - runtime:  Wraps all calls that linktime wrapping would, plus those which